 So we had to settle for sparrows!
 These were much easier to catch and feed and were in abundant supply!
 We caught these sparrows with trap cages.
 A wire mesh cage with a spring door and trigger.
 When the bird takes the bait it is flung inside.
 Later we developed a more advanced cage with a section for keeping a bird to attract the others.
 The real prize was the male sparrow.
 These were extremely intelligent.
 We called them Black Khora because of the black band on their neck and chest.
 A kora was worth two females!

 We used to have white rats with pink eyes.
 We took them to school inside our jerseys.
 They lived together fine with our cats.
 No Tom and Gerry scenarios in our house.
 The grey rats however were the evil cousins, they were pests and were not welcome.
 We had an unofficial extermination crew in our neighbourhood.
-We took pleasure in being summoned to take care of the rat problem within our neighbourhood.
+It gave us pleasure to be summoned to take care of the rat problem within our neighbourhood.
 We were armed with clubs and all we required from the client was a pot of boiling water which we used to flush the rats out of their lairs.
 Once they came out then we would club them.
 Sometimes we would find a nest of very young rats and we would keep them for a while but they really weren’t welcome, they would bolt at the earliest opportunity.

 Guinea pigs were very noisy and always wanted to eat.
 They were also prolific breeders.
 We would swap and sell them when they became overcrowded.
 Finding food for them was always a mission in winter but in summer it was much better after the rains.
 Thanks to their constant shrieking they invited a huge spitting cobra into the run.
 We noticed this after we found two dead chickens.
 Then we saw this 2 metre long beast and the whole hood gathered to take it down.
 It was ignited by a bottle of petrol and died in a blaze.